'Every Parent's Worst Fear': Hit-Run Leaves UAlbany Freshman With Brain Swelling, Broken Bones

 The news came one day after doctors completed a second surgery on her brain to stabilize swelling.

 “Roni and Jim are overwhelmed with the outpouring of love and support from each and every one of you and they are BEYOND grateful,” organizer Christine M. said on GoFundMe.
-“Keep the prayers coming.
-That's absolutely working.”
+"This situation is every parent’s worst fear.
+Thank you all once more for your kindness and support."

 The campaign has raised nearly $60,000.
 Those who wish to donate can do so here.